ravanmustafayev/java/README.md

 written in java

-"uni_prog1" is for programming 1 at university "_selfstudy" is for some exercises from self study
+"uni_prog1" is for programming 1 at university, "_selfstudy" is for some exercises from self study

 you can read tasks and code in files